wilsonmar/wilsonmar.github.io/_posts/2016-05-10-azure-cloud-onramp.md

 * <a target="_blank" href="https://azure.microsoft.com/updates">azure.microsoft.com/updates</a> in now timing out.
 It has filters for GA vs. futures.

 * <a target="_blank" href="https://www.youtube.com/watch?v=9RtzSIrRijg&list=RDCMUCp8lLM2JP_1pv6E0NQ38pqw&index=1">Azure This Week</a> by Lars Klint and <a target="_blank" href="https://www.youtube.com/channel/UCbjgKwnWnGG7sKCPTRgrFcw" title="Gwyn Pena-Siguenza">GPS</a> at <a target="_blank" href="https://www.acloudguru.com/">ACloudGuru.com</a>.

+### Public Preview

+When an Azure service feature is in public preview, it means the feature is available for all Azure customers for beta testing.

 ## References